ThomasDanger/TicTacToe-In-Assembly/MIPS/First-Draft-Edited/README.md

 to make it unbeatable.
 Perhaps I could even add difficulties to the CPU, making an CPU that will only detect when a player is about to win and playing the piece there but otherwise using a pseudo-random number generator to play moves, giving players at least a hope of winning.
-I would also like to go back and make the code look prettier by adding comments, taking out registers I only used when debugging ($s4) and turning some of the pseudo-subroutines into actual subroutines.
-Then, I would like to improve upon the UI, making it more consistent and posssibly even adding an ASCII art title.
+I would also like to go back and restructure the code as well as turn some of the pseudo-subroutines into actual subroutines.

 Once I finish the MIPS version of this program, I plan to recreate this program in x86 assembly language as well as possibly ARM.